Welches Dam and The Ouse Washes

 Photo of Pintail DucksPintail Ducks

-So next time you're looking for a meaningful way to spend a winter day, consider a visit to the Ouse Washes or your local wetland.
+So next time you're looking for a meaningful way to spend a winter's day, consider a visit to the Ouse Washes, or your local wetlands.

 Go with an open mind and a willingness to chat with your fellow visitors.
 I guarantee you'll come away with a new appreciation for the wild places that sustain us all - and hopefully a commitment to fighting for their future.